 Pinoso is a charming town located in the province of Alicante, southern Spain.
-The municipality covers an area of 102.6 square kilometres and is home to a population of approximately 4,700 people.
+The municipality covers an area of 102.6 square kilometres and is home to a population of approximately 8000 people.
 The town is located in a beautiful setting, surrounded by mountains and pine forests.
 The climate is Mediterranean, with hot summers and mild winters.

 Pinoso has a long history, dating back to the Roman era.
 The town was known as Pinus Olearium, meaning ‘pine forest’.
 In the 13th century, the town was conquered by the Moors and renamed Pinos.
 After the Reconquista, the town was given back to the Christians and its name was changed to Pinoso.

-Pinoso is an important producer of wine.
-The town has its own Denomination of Origin, which covers wines produced in the municipality.
+Pinoso is an important producer of wine and the town has its own Denomination of Origin, which covers wines produced in the municipality.
 The most important grape variety grown in the area is the Monastrell, which is used to produce red wines.
 The town also produces a large quantity of olive oil and also has a strong agricultural tradition for its production almonds

-Pinoso is well known for its textiles.
-The town has a long tradition of producing linen and wool fabrics.
+Pinoso is well known for its textiles and has a long tradition of producing linen and wool fabrics.
 The linen fabrics are of a high quality and are used to make clothing and home furnishings.
 The wool fabrics are used to make carpets and rugs.

 The town has a number of interesting monuments, including the Church of Santa Maria de la Asuncion, which was built in the 16th century, and the Convent of San Francisco, which was founded in the 13th century.